mwittig/thing-it-node/README.md

 **[thing-it-node]** is **a scalable Operating System for Things** and allows you to

-* connect multiple Devices (e.g. Heart Rate Monitors, Sensor Tags, Drones) as well as low-level Actors and Sensors managed via Microcontrollers like an Arduino to your node computer (e.g. a regular server, a [Raspberry Pi Zero](https://github.com/marcgille/thing-it-node/wiki/Installation-Raspberry-Pi-Zero) or a BeagleBone Black)
+* connect multiple Devices (e.g. Heart Rate Monitors, Sensor Tags, Drones) as well as low-level Actors and Sensors managed via Microcontrollers like an Arduino to your Device Gateway computer (e.g. a regular server, a [Raspberry Pi Zero](https://github.com/marcgille/thing-it-node/wiki/Installation-Raspberry-Pi-Zero) or a BeagleBone Black)
 * invoke **REST Services** on all Devices and Actors,
 * receive **WebSocket Notifications** on all Device and Sensor state changes and events,
 * define **Higher-level REST Services** to control multiple Actors,